One request I see fairly often for C# is to add the concept of borrowed values. That is values which can be used but

 virtually the entire surface area of .NET.
 Borrowed values are significantly hampered because they ….

-, etc … - Can’t be used as generic arguments.
-So no
+- Can’t be used as generic arguments.
+So no List<Widget&>.

 The non-virtual methods could be fixed by updating their annotation in the framework to be borrowed.
 The virtual

-definitions though can’t be changed as it would break compatibility.
-That means object&
+methods and interface definitions though can’t be changed as it would break compatibility.
+That means object& or

 any borrowed interface is by themselves is basically useless.
 They can’t be stored as they’re borrowed and no members